AGENTS

 Where it's deployed

 ERC-8004 has three registries: Identity, Reputation, and Validation.
-Tab uses the canonical contracts on every EVM chain that has them, same address on Base, BSC, Celo, Ethereum, and twenty-plus others (verified at 8004scan.io/networks).
+Tab uses the canonical contracts on every EVM chain that has them.
+Same address across Base, BSC, Celo, Ethereum, and twenty-plus others (per 8004scan's networks page, a community-maintained registry).

 • Identity Registry: live.
 Address: 0x8004A169FB4a3325136EB29fA0ceB6D2e539a432.
 Tab mints the ERC-721 agent token for your handle and serves the manifest at the URI the registry stores.

 • Solana: Identity program 8oo4dC4JvBLwy5tGgiH3WwK4B9PWxL9Z4XjA2jzkQMbQ exists on mainnet.
-Tab UI for Solana 8004 ships in a follow-up, the existing EVM publish flow is the priority.
+Tab UI for Solana publishing ships in a follow-up.

 Publish from Tab